What is exotropia?

 If exotropia is constant, an eye doctor may recommend:

-Some cases of exotropia will require surgery to realign the eye muscles.
+Some cases of exotropia will require surgery on the lateral rectus muscle or the medial rectus muscle to realign the eyes.

 For children with congenital exotropia, surgery is usually recommended early in life to maximize vision benefits and reduce the risk of complications.

-Adults can also opt for exotropia surgery, but the procedure will usually affect the appearance of the eyes more than the vision itself.
+Adults can also choose to have exotropia surgery, but the procedure may only affect the appearance of the eyes.

 Don’t wait to treat exotropia

-READ MORE: How to spot convergence insufficiency in children
+READ NEXT: How to spot convergence insufficiency in children